-A well-functioning system for protecting intellectual property increases the attractiveness of an economic location in terms of innovation and promotes sustainable economic growth.
-As an innovation and export country, Switzerland is dependent on adequate and enforceable protection of intellectual property.
+A well-functioning intellectual property (IP) system increases the attractiveness of a business location.
+It supports the innovation cycle and promotes sustainable economic growth.
+As an innovation and export economy, Switzerland is dependent on adequate and enforceable IP protection.

-- Adequate and effective protection of intellectual property (IP) encourages innovation.
+- Adequate and effective protection of IP encourages innovation.

-- Protecting IP is an important incentive for the large investments in work and capital that are needed to develop innovative products and services.
+- Protecting IP is an important incentive for the large investments in labour and capital needed to develop innovative products and services.
 It is the prerequisite for a functioning innovation cycle.

-- Intellectual property protects innovators from free riders that use the work of innovative entrepreneurs and companies, creative artists and authors without making any financial contribution.
+- IP protects innovators from free riders who take advantage of the work of innovative entrepreneurs, creative artists and authors without any economic output of their own.

-- The patent on inventions plays an important role already in basic research.
-It assures the inventor an exclusive right to use the patent (limited to 20 years).
-The invention must be entered into the patent register promptly while it is still novel and undisclosed.
+- Patents already play an important role in basic research.
+They grant the inventor an exclusive right of use (limited to 20 years), provided that they patent their invention while it is still novel and has not been published.

-- Protecting intellectual property enables an innovative company to reinvest the income from sales and licensing into ongoing development and new products.
+- Protecting IP enables an innovative company to reinvest their revenues from sales and licensing into ongoing development and new products.

-- Thus, intellectual property is a foundation for a functioning innovation cycle.
-It is a supporting element, from the first idea through the development and successful implementation to the final marketing of products and services.
-It promotes sustainable economic growth.
+- IP is therefore the basis of a functioning innovation cycle.
+It is a fundamental element from the initial idea and development stage, through to successful implementation and marketing of products and services.
+IP therefore promotes sustainable economic growth.

-- Switzerland’s innovative and export-oriented economy is dependent on effective and predictable protection of intellectual property at home and abroad.
+- Switzerland’s innovative, export-oriented economy is dependent on effective and predictable IP protection at home and abroad.

-- As the Swiss Confederation’s centre of competence for intellectual property rights, we are a pillar of the Swiss economic and innovative landscape.
-We work at the national and international level for adequate, effective and economically sensible protection of intellectual property.
+- As the Swiss Confederation’s centre of competence for all intellectual property matters, we are a pillar of the Swiss economic and innovative landscape.
+We work at national and international level to ensure appropriate, effective and economically viable IP protection.

 - We work towards improved innovation protection in bilateral and multilateral negotiations.

-- Expanding free trade requires the improved protection of the intellectual property behind the innovative products and services that are to be traded.
-We ensure that the free trade agreements contain a substantial chapter on protecting intellectual property.
+- The expansion of free trade requires improved protection of the IP behind the innovative products and services that are to be traded.
+We ensure that the respective free trade agreements contain a substantial chapter on protecting IP.